Granitecosmos/ModularPowerArmor/README.md

 But wait, there's more!

-Now you can disassemble your vanilla Power Armors and get all the materials back you need to craft one.
-You can use this to either reroll quality by disassembling and recrafting or to use the materials to make my Modular Power Armor!
+Now you can disassemble your vanilla Power Armors and get all the materials back that you need to craft one.
+You can use this to either reroll quality by disassembling and recrafting (which also fixes the damage) or to use the materials to make my Modular Power Armor!

 All Power Armors now require Fusion Cores to craft.
 You can get these by disassembling vanilla Power Armor, disassembling Mechanoids or just being lucky enough to find some in an exotic trader's stock.